-I have a completely safe, natural, and effective way to get the job done — no harsh chemicals and no high-heat auto-cleaning with smoke detector funny business.
+I have a completely safe, natural, and effective method to get the job done — no harsh chemicals and no high-heat auto-cleaning with smoke detector funny business.
 It takes a little time and some elbow grease, but the payoff is well worth it.
 Plus, you most likely have everything you need to take on this project already in your cupboards.

 When I first moved into my house, the oven was coated with a suspicious black, sticky grime.
 It was as if someone had roasted a dozen whole chickens without using a pan.
 My first instinct was to run the auto-cleaning setting (which is probably a terrible idea, because our oven is more than 20 years old).
 This basically turns up the heat to a point where anything left inside is burnt to a crisp, which you can then wipe out once it cools.
 It kind of works, but in some cases actually makes everything worse, and in our case, set off the smoke detectors — most likely a red flag.

 What's the alternative?
 You can buy extremely harsh chemicals that will eat through any remaining debris, but the fumes are strong enough to singe off your eyebrows.
 The accompanying dizziness probably isn't worth it either.

 Instead, you can clean your oven naturally with a little vinegar, baking soda, and good ol' elbow grease!
 Here's how I did it.

 How To Clean the Oven

 What You Need

 - Damp dish cloth